Hunter Gatherer Foodie Adventure

 Tathra

-Try Blend Providore, famous for their croissants or Wild Orchid Café, famous for their cool coastal vibe and wholesome dishes.
+Try Wild Orchid Café, famous for their cool coastal vibe and wholesome dishes, or Salt Cafe for delicious coffee and baked treats.
 Don’t miss The Wharf Local at the iconic Tathra Wharf, where you can indulge all your senses, including great food.

-Treat the family to dinner at Pividori's Tathra Beach right on Tathra beachfront, or the newly refurbished Tathra Hotel, with its sweeping ocean views and inhouse brewery too.
+Treat the family to wood fired pizzas for dinner at Drift Tathra, or the newly refurbished Tathra Hotel, with its sweeping ocean views and inhouse brewery too.

 • Mimosa Wines, Bermagui